Overview of the SBA

 - Give yourself enough time – for me that was six months of little and often but everyone is different.

-- Focus on high yield areas by using the blue blueprint (pre 2021; post 2021 curriculum).
+- Focus on high yield areas by using the blueprint found on pages 9-11 of the regulations pack

 - Share the load and buddy up.